Timbergrove Manor, Houston: Parks and recreation

 Jaycee Park is in TMCC.
 It underwent a $1 million renovation beginning in 2009; the plans called for adding new athletic facilities and playgrounds, tree planting, and renovating existing ballfields.
 A former pavilion was demolished as part of the renovations.
 The Houston Parks and Recreation Department, Houston Parks Board, and Friends of Jaycee Park developed the renovation plan, and the third organization engaged in fundraising campaigns to pay for the park.
 According to the renovation plans, the park would have a trail, a play area, a baseball field, a basketball court, tennis courts, and a sand volleyball court.
 It would also have an open area for play and dedicated children's playgrounds.
 By 2012 the Kinder Foundation paid $100,000 for installing the jogging trail and exercise equipment on the trail site.

 West 11th Street Park, in TMCC, is a 20.2 acre City of Houston park property; the community already used it as a park by the 1950s.
 The Timbergrove Sports Association uses the baseball diamond there.
 The Hogg Foundation, the original owners, gave it to the University of Texas (UT).
 In the 1950s HISD acquired the property from UT.
 HISD never developed a school there, and instead sold it to the City of Houston for $9.2 million in 2005 after declaring it "surplus property" the previous year.
 Under state law HISD had to sell the property once it was declared surplus, and HISD gave priority to the municipal government over any potential private buyers.
 The City of Houston took out a $3.5 million loan to buy the park, and had been given twelve months to pay it off, or else a part of the park would be repossessed.
 This prompted residents to set up fundraisers to help pay off the loan.

+Religion

+In 2008 Reverend Dwayne Johnson, the pastor of the Resurrection Metropolitan Community Church, a church in Timbergrove Manor, stated that there were about 15-20 openly gay Christian clergy members in Houston.

+Resurrection Metropolitan's main service group is the LGBT community.
+In 1980 the pastor was gay, and almost all of the congregation was LGBT.
+In December 2010 Reverend Harry Knox, a pro-LGBT activist, became the leader of the Resurrection Metropolitan.
+In 2011 Resurrection Metropolitan had 850 members.